Deva Victrix: Possible capital of Britannia

 The elliptical building is one of several differences between the fortress at Chester and other Roman fortresses in the province.
+Another is the Large Courtyard Building that occupies a vast section of the north-central area of the fortress, that came to light in 1979-81.
+This is some 160 metres by 60 metres in size.
+The enormous stone building began construction at the same time as the first timber fortress was being built.
+However it was barely above ground level when work stopped for a decade or so.
+When work recommenced, the plans changed and numerous small rooms were built around its perimeter, and from then on it appears to have been a storage area.
+Its original, highly ambitious intentions remain a mystery.
 Deva was 20% larger, 5 ha, than the fortresses of Eboracum (York)—later capital of Britannia Inferior—and Isca Augusta (Caerleon).
 Also, the stone curtain wall at Chester was constructed without mortar, using large sandstone blocks; this required greater skill and effort than the methods used to build the walls of Eboracum and Isca Augusta, and was usually reserved for the most important structures such as temples or city walls rather than town walls.
 The presence of unusual buildings at the heart of the fortress—accounting for the 4 ha by which Deva was larger than other fortresses—has been taken as evidence that their construction was specifically ordered by the provincial governor.
 The governor (Legatus Augusti pro praetore) when construction first started was Gnaeus Julius Agricola.
 Lead piping found in the elliptical building bears his name, the only evidence in Britain of a building under his direct control.
 These differences suggest that Deva may have been Agricola's administrative headquarters—in effect the capital of Britannia.
 This was speculated on in a Timewatch investigation.

 Another factor pointing to Deva Victrix as a provincial capital is the presence of a port.
 From Deva, Ireland (Hibernia) was also accessible, a land which Agricola had plans to conquer.
 Also, the Flavian dynasty was expansionist, and Deva was closer to what would then have been the front, making administration quicker and easier.
 Furthermore, historian Vittorio Di Martino believes that Agricola could have chosen Deva Victrix as a possible future capital of Roman Britain because it was practically placed at the centre of the British isles, being located geographically at nearly the same distance from the westernmost shores of Ireland, the easternmost lands of Britannia and the Channel.

 Regardless of the empire's plans for Deva, Londinium, the province's economic and trading centre, emerged as the capital of Britannia, reflecting a change in imperial policy from expansionism to consolidation.